 Tampa Wills & Trusts

-The Tampa wills and trusts attorneys at Bubley & Bubley, P.A. have built a practice around helping people just like you.
+The Tampa estate planning lawyers at Bubley & Bubley, P.A. have built a practice around helping people just like you.
 Our firm focuses its work on estate planning, business law, and family law.
 This three pronged approach allows us to provide a full suite of services to meet all of our Tampa wills and trusts clients’ needs.
 Attorney Martin A. Bubley focuses his practice specifically on business transactions, estate planning, and probate law.
 He and his brother Daniel have been serving the Tampa community for over 20 years.
 Martin is a member of the Florida Bar Real Property, Probate & Trust Law section.

 Drafting a Will